AnoirsGit/YDKJS-objects-and-prototypes/chapter_4/Readme.md

 > **Building**
 > The traditional memtaphor for "class" - and "instance" besed thinking comes from building construction
 > * A class is a blueprint.
-To actually get an object we can interact with we must build ( aka instantiate ) something from the class.
-The end result of such ( construction ) is an object, typically called an **instance**. which we can directly call methods on and access any public data properties from, as necessary
+To actually get an obj we can interact with we must build ( aka instantiate ) something from the class.
+The end result of such ( construction ) is an obj, typically called an **instance**. which we can directly call methods on and access any public data properties from, as necessary
-> * The object is a copy of all the characteristics described by the class
+> * The obj is a copy of all the characteristics described by the class

 > **Mixins**